% cd ..

 • However, the relative rankings between models remain mostly consistent.
 Models that scored high with emb-1 also tend to score high with emb-2.

 • The large variance in the difference is interesting.
 The difference for gemini-3-flash-preview × hello-world is almost zero (-0.002), whereas it is quite wide for gemini-3.1-flash-lite-preview × back-translation (-0.053).
-It seems the degree to which the embedding model characteristics manifest changes depending on the article length and model compatibility.
+How much the embedding model's characteristics show up seems to depend on article length and model compatibility.

-For the time being, I plan to continue using gemini-embedding-001 as the main yardstick.
+For the time being, I plan to continue using gemini-embedding-001 as the main Scouter.
 The reasons are:

 1. Compatibility with existing data (comparable to scores accumulated with emb-1).